BastianKeim/ReduxPy/README.md

 # What it does?

-It takes all the images in your folder and copy them in a new one, but with a reduced size on disk, this let lightweighted picturesw while loosing the least quality possible.
+It takes all the images in your folder and copy them in a new one, but with a reduced size on disk, this let lightweighted pictures while loosing the least quality possible.

 # How it works?